speechbrain/speechbrain/recipes/MultiWOZ/dialogue_state_tracking/README.md

 python run.py hparams/train_multiwoz[_with_whisper_enc].yaml --data_folder YOUR_DATA_FOLDER
 ```

-By default the model is trained for 10 epochs with  warmup corresponding to 10% of the training steps.
-For E2E models we encourage to override the default hyper-parameters with ` --number_of_epochs 20 --warmup_steps 1773` in order to have the same scheduling for the first 10 epochs.
+By default the model is trained for 10 epochs with  warmup corresponding to 20% of the training steps.
+For E2E models we encourage to override the default hyper-parameters with ` --number_of_epochs 20 --warmup_steps 1773` in order to increase the number of epochs while preserving the same scheduling for the first 10 epochs.

 ### Inference

-Run the inference with:
+Run inference with:

 ```
 python run.py hparams/train_multiwoz[_with_whisper_enc].yaml --data_folder YOUR_DATA_FOLDER --inference True
 ```

-Simply add the argument `--gold_previous_state False` to perform the inference with the previously predicted dialogue state.
+Simply add the argument `--gold_previous_state False` to perform the inference with the previously predicted dialogue states.

 ### Evaluation

-TODO: Move to a common folder with other datasets

-Evaluate your predictions in terms of Joint-Goal Accuracy (at turn and dialogue level) and Slot Precision (per slot groups) with the script [evaluate_dialogue_state_tracking.py](evaluate_dialogue_state_tracking.py).
+Evaluate your predictions in terms of Joint-Goal Accuracy (at turn and dialogue level) and Slot Precision (per slot groups) with the script [evaluate_dialogue_state_tracking.py](../../../speechbrain/utils/evaluate_dialogue_state_tracking.py).

 ```
-python evaluatePredictions.py --reference_manifest PATH_TO_SPLIT_MANIFEST --predictions PATH_TO_PREDICTIONS_CSV --dataset [multiwoz|spokenwoz]
+python evaluatePredictions.py --reference_manifest PATH_TO_SPLIT_MANIFEST --predictions PATH_TO_PREDICTIONS_CSV --dataset multiwoz
 ```

 To evaluate the 95% confidence intervals of the JGA scores, with a bootstrapping strategy, add the argument `--evaluate_ci`.